When you see the APN and VPN acronyms for the first time, it seems like those are the short names of two similar technologies.

 VPNs and APNs are different in terms of Internet connectivity, security, and scalability.

-An APN provides weaker protection or doesn’t provide it at all.
+An APN provides weaker protection than a VPN or doesn’t provide it at all.

 You have to use and APN and VPN together to be confident in the security of your online data.